- Oxygen therapy refers to supplemental oxygen given to people who, largely due to breathing disorders, aren’t able to get enough naturally.

 Oxygen, a gas found in the air we breathe, is necessary for human life.
 Some people with breathing disorders can’t get enough oxygen naturally.
 They may need supplemental oxygen, or oxygen therapy.
-People who receive oxygen therapy often see improved energy levels, improved sleep, and an overall better quality of life.
+People who receive oxygen therapy often see improved energy levels and sleep, and better quality of life.

 Oxygen therapy is prescribed for people who can’t get enough oxygen on their own.
-This is often because of a lung condition that prevents the lungs from absorbing oxygen, including:
+This is often because of lung conditions that prevents the lungs from absorbing oxygen, including:

 - heart failure

 - sleep apnea

 - lung disease